retrodig/damdara/README.md

 ## Features

-- [x] Generate resurrection spells from parameters （Parameters to Password）
+- [x] Generate resurrection "Fukkatsu no Jumon" from parameters （Parameters to Password）
-- [x] Parameters generated from resurrection spells (Password to Parameters)
+- [x] Parameters generated from resurrection "Fukkatsu no Jumon" (Password to Parameters)
 - [x] Calculate parameters enhanced by name
 - [ ] See list of monsters
 - [ ] Refer to any monster information